CYNTHIA JONES (CO-ARTISTIC DIRECTOR – BALLET, MODERN, JAZZ)

 MELANIE JONES (ASSOCIATE ARTISTIC DIRECTOR – TAP, JAZZ)

-Melanie has over twenty three years of dance experience.
+Melanie has over twenty five years of dance experience.
 She has trained in Tap, Jazz, and Ballet.
 She began competing at the age of twelve in numerous competitions along the east coast.
 Melanie graduated from Clark Atlanta University where she received her BA in Mass Media Arts.
 While attending Clark Atlanta University, she continued to dance with the universities dance team.
 She earned a MA in Special Education and is a Special Education teacher.
 Melanie is dedicated to sharing her passion for dance with her students.

 MUNYIVA MUNGUTI (TEACHER – AFRICAN, JAZZ, TAP)